yoko-vicky/Tracking-App-Api-with-Rails/README.md

 10. Run `rails server` to run rails application in your local server
 11. Run `rspec` to run rspec tests

+## How to allow the frontend app to interact with this API
+1. Go to puma.rb in config/initializers, and rewrite the port from 3000 to 3001 like below:
+e.g. `port ENV.fetch("PORT") { 3001 }`

+2. Go to cors.rb in config/initializers, and rewrite the origins path for your frontend path in both local and production

 ## Authentication